 Beauties, see how my makeup moved a little!!
 It's absolutely normal for that to happen!
 I did actually end up using some powder before snapping this photo to soak up some of the sweat and oil that started flowing during my busy day!

 Beauties, here's the down-low of it all: I like to use a combination of both setting spray and setting powder.
 This works best for my skin type and makeup needs.
 It also works well for those of you who tend to be more oily or sweaty.
 Having that extra bit of powder really does help soak up some of the excess sweat or oil throughout my day.

 So my friends, that's it!
-And of course if you need more help, feel free to join my monthly membership to have access to your favorite makeup artist!!
-See you there!!
+And of course if you need more help, feel free to email me today!
+I'm here to help you!

 Lots of love and lipstick,